danielnemenyi/danielnemenyi.net/README.md

-# maximevaillancourt.com
+# danielnemenyi.net

-This is the source for my personal website, [maximevaillancourt.com](http://www.maximevaillancourt.com/).
-It is powered by [Jekyll](http://jekyllrb.com), a static site generator.
+This is the source for my personal website, [danielnemenyi.net](https://danielnemenyi.net).
+It is powered by [Jekyll](http://jekyllrb.com), a static site generator and is forked from the blog of [Maxime Vaillancourt](https://github.com/maximevaillancourt/maximevaillancourt.com) .
 It is automatically deployed to [Netlify](https://www.netlify.com/).

 ## Local set up